Academany/FabAcademy-Assessment/project_requirements.md

 > Answer:
 1. Each student will make a specific slide that shows it's a group project (names the project and the other collaborator/s) and details the parts developed by the individual
 2. Each student will make a specific video that will have some shared content, but mainly shows the parts developed by the individual

+### What does 'original design files' mean?
+> Answer:
+1. That you designed/modified them.
+They are ones that you made or modified.
+If you modified them into something new, acknowledge where they came from and, point out what you did to change them.
+2. This is slightly different than files in the 'orginal editable format', check [General Essentials](general_essentials.md).